takigama/HomeAutomationExperiments/LedStrip/README.md

 to get on the board.
 Its much easier to make than it looks, dont let SMD scare you!

+### Alternative Parts

+The board uses an MCP1700 Reg to create the 3.3v needed by the board.
+This can be replaced with a different REG to support higher input voltages (6v with the MCP1700), but can be something like an [MCP1703T](http://www.farnell.com/datasheets/1268705.pdf?_ga=1.231719964.246887079.1486429056) which can handle up to 16v (for 12v led strips?)

+In the built board, i've used a 100uf 6v CAP (as per recommendations, but anything that fits is suitable, there are 0.1F 5.5v caps that are quite small and would also fit on board.

 ## Hookup

 ![Hookup's](https://raw.githubusercontent.com/takigama/HomeAutomationExperiments/master/LedStrip/images/board.png)